ChrisPritchard/FSH/README.md

 	(let grep (s:string) arr =
 		arr |> Array.filter (fun line -> line.Contains(s)))

 (**Note** that shift+enter will go to a new line, useful for code.
-Tabbing (four spaces) has to be entered manually.
+Tabbing (four spaces) works as well, shunting the current line forward.
 Also, by piping arr on the second line, the line parameter does not need a type annotation.)

 Then use this like: